Department of Physics, Lund University

 The Department of Physics in Lund is a department that belongs to both the Faculty of Natural Sciences and the Faculty of Engineering at Lund University.
-The main goals are to expand the understanding of physics, its applications and to share scientific progress to new generations.
+The main goals are to expand the understanding of physics and its applications, as well as to share scientific progress with new generations.
 Research is conducted in most of the physics subdivisions.
 The department also offers courses and a Masters's degree programs in pure physics and provides physics education for the Master of Science in Engineering programs.

 History

 In 1666 Lund University was founded without a faculty of science, so the physics research was conducted under the faculty of philosophy.
 In addition, during its first 150 years the University had no professorship in pure physics, so the teachings was instead given by professors in mathematics.
 There were however a course in experimental physics from the early 18th century, but that course was given by a professor in theoretical medicine; Kilian Stobæus was appointed as the first professor in 1728.
 It wasn't until the early 19th century that the physics professorship split from the mathematics, but then the professorship was shared with the astronomy.
 The University received its first full professor in physics in 1839.

 Although a pure department of science was not established until the late 19th century, the seeds for the department was established in 1735 when the physics teaching received its own space in the building Kungshuset.
 The teaching was held inside Kungshuset until the late 19th century, when the department moved to its own building which had instrumental halls, auditoriums, workshops and a library.
 The department moved again in 1950 to a large building complex named Fysicum due to increased space requirements, and it has been there since then.